joshuadavidthomas/django-lazy-gdal/README.md

     uv sync
     ```

-2. Import and call the monkeypatch function at the very top of your Django project's settings module, before any other imports:
+2. Import and call the `monkeypatch` function at the top of your Django project's settings module:

    ```python
    # settings.py - add these lines at the TOP of the file